Incapacity and Disability: the Exculpatory Doctrines of Insanity and Automatism

 (33) R v Hadfield (1800) 27 St Tr 1281 (Hadfield's Case).

-(37) Moran ‘The Origin of Insanity as a Special Verdict’ 510
+(37) Extracted in Moran ‘The Origin of Insanity as a Special Verdict’ 510.
+Hadfield was sent to Newgate prison.

 (38) Criminal Lunatics Act 1800, s 1, which was subtitled ‘An Act for the Safe Custody of Insane Persons Charged with Offences’ (39 & 40 Geo.
 III c.
 94).
 The provision in the Act that a defendant found ‘not guilty on account of insanity’ would be detained ‘in strict custody…until His Majesty's pleasure be known’ maintained the tradition that the King embodied the justice and mercy of the realm: see Moran ‘The Origin of Insanity as a Special Verdict’ 515.
 The 1800 Act was to apply retrospectively, so as to include Hadfield: Walker Crime and Insanity in England (Vol 1) 78.
 Unlike the provision relating to insanity on arraignment, also contained in the 1800 Act, the insanity provision applied only to offences of treason, murder, or felony, not to misdemeanours, perhaps as the result of an assumption that the insanity doctrine applied only to capital offences: Walker Crime and Insanity in England (Vol 1) 80.
 The Insane Prisoners Act 1840 (3 & 4 Vict. c.
 54) introduced the special verdict of ‘not guilty by reason of insanity’ for misdemeanours.